I have a young student with cerebral palsy. Singing is a real struggle for her because she is very tight and tense in certain areas of her body.

 3) Put the straw in the water AN INCH or less.
 If you put the straw too far into the water, you will work too hard, make too many bubbles, and potentially cause a scene.
 (Jk about making a scene.
 We actually believe in making the straw known.)
 Might we suggest a cool cup with a lid, such as our straw phonation cups.

 4) Blow bubbles into the water and hum, or “turn on” your sound.
 This step may take some getting used to, but keep at it.
-Make the bubbles steady, and if you are not using water make sure air is coming out of the end of the straw while you make sound.
+Make the bubbles steady.

 5) When you are comfortable making one sound, change the pitch of your voice – move your voice up and down to sound like a slide whistle.
 Go slowly at first so you can feel the sensation of changing pitch (or tones) while making steady bubbles.